SolidWallOfCode/ts-docs/buffer-writer.en.rst

-The header files are divided in to two variants. :ts:git:`lib/ts/BufferWriter.h` provides the basic capabilities of buffer output control. :ts:git:`lib/ts/BufferWriterFormat.h` provides the basic formatted output mechanisms, primarily the implementation and ancillary classes for :class:`BWFSpec` which is used to build formatters.
+The header files are divided in to two variants. :ts:git:`lib/ts/BufferWriter.h` provides the basic capabilities of buffer output control. :ts:git:`lib/ts/BufferWriterFormat.h` provides the basic :ref:`formatted output mechanisms <bw-formatting>`, primarily the implementation and ancillary classes for :class:`BWFSpec` which is used to build formatters.

 :class:`BufferWriter` is an abstract base class, in the style of :code:`std::ostream`.
 There are several subclasses for various use cases.
 When passing around this is the common type.